Here are the top 5 things to know when buying a guitar for a beginner child.

 A lot of kids will want to go straight onto the electric guitar, while most adults will assume they should buy an acoustic with metal (steel) strings. it’s the name of the classical guitar which throws most.
 A classical guitar isn’t just for playing classical music!

 - Start the beginner learner kid out with a 3/4 size classic, like the examples above.

 - If they really want to learn to play rock music (and your ears can suffer it as they learn and sound, eh, noisey!) – choose an electric.
 Even thought it’s not exactly my number one choice for beginner kids, if it’ll keep them stimulated and excited to learn – go for it.

-- Note, starting on electic is more expensive as you’ll need; the Guitar, an amplifier and a lead
+- Note, starting on electric is more expensive as you’ll need; the Guitar, an amplifier and a lead

-- If starting on an electric, go for a good brand like Squire, by Fender (the world’s biggest, most trusted guitar maker). (see below for an example).
+- If starting on an electric, go for a good brand like Squire, by Fender (the world’s biggest, most trusted guitar maker). (see below for an example starter kit of a n electric guitar, amp and all cables).
 Cheap electric guitars are without question a complete waste of money (see next tip)